 - Sanitize the fresh water supply system periodically (see sanitizing instructions). - 2.
-Keep water connection fittings from coming in contact with the ground or drain hose to reduce chance of contamination. - Enlist services of a Qualified RV Technician to fix gas or electrical appliances, or any other gas or electrical system problem. - 4.
-Always have a serviceable fire extinguisher placed in an easily accessible location. - 5.
-Insure that tires are in good condition and properly inflated.
+Keep water connection fittings from coming in contact with the ground or drain hose to reduce chance of contamination. - Enlist services of a Qualified RV Technician to test, repair or replace any electrical or propane appliances in your RV systems. - Always have a fire extinguisher placed in an easily accessible location. - Insure that tires are in good condition and properly inflated.
 Watch tire inflation closely.
 Under-inflated tires will overheat.
-Overheated tires are a potential hazard as they may throw rubber and cause a blow-out.
 Check the tire pressure before each trip while the tires are cold. - 6.
-Check and tighten the wheel lugs regularly (every 50 miles when new until 200 miles are reached and then check the lugs every 500 miles). - 7.
-Check the brakes in a safe area not while traveling on a busy highway. - 8.
+Check and tighten the wheel lugs regularly (every 50 miles when new until 200 miles are reached and then check the lugs every 500 miles). - Test the brake operation in a safe area BEFORE entering or traveling on a busy highway. - 8.
 Always block the trailer wheels solidly before unhitching. - 9.
 Before leaving a camp area with a trailer in tow, insure: - a.
 The safety pin or locking lever is seated. - b.
 The breakaway wire is attached to the tow vehicle. - c.
-All jacks are raised so that they cannot touch the ground.
+All jacks are raised so that they cannot touch the ground. - d.
+The 110-volt electrical cord is properly stored.

-- d.
-The 110-volt electrical cord is properly stored. - e.
+- e.
 The safety chains are connected. - f.
 All interior lights are off. - 10.
 Observe and obey the warning labels attached to your vehicle concerning propane, water, electricity and loading. - 11.
 Extinguish all campfires before leaving your campsite.